codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 This is the most basic versioning approach and it is the suggested one if you are starting out with Helm.
 Don't use the `appVersion` field at all (it is optionally anyway) and just keep the chart version in sync with your actual application

-IMAGE here
+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/best-practices/chart-version-single.png"
+url="/images/kubernetes-helm/best-practices/chart-version-single.png"
+alt="Synced versions in Helm"
+caption="Synced versions in Helm" max-width="60%"
+%}

 This approach makes version bumping very easy (you bump everything up) and also allows you to quickly track what application version is deployed on your cluster (same as chart version).

-The downside of this approach is that you can track chart changes separately.
+The downside of this approach is that you can't track chart changes separately.

 ### Chart versus application versioning

-This is advanced approach which you should adopt if changes are happening in the charts themselves all the time (i.e. in the templates) and you want to track them separately from the application.
+This is an advanced approach which you should adopt if changes are happening in the charts themselves all the time (i.e. in the templates) and you want to track them separately from the application.

-IMAGE here
+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/best-practices/chart-version-multiple.png"
+url="/images/kubernetes-helm/best-practices/chart-version-multiple.png"
+alt="Independent Helm versioning"
+caption="Independent Helm versioning"
+max-width="90%"
+%}

 The first problem is that you need to adopt a policy in your team on what a "chart change means".
 Helm does not enforce chart version changes.
 You can deploy a different chart with the same version as the previous one.
 So if this is something that you want to audio, you need to make sure that all teams are on the same page.